 - added OT networks to the IT network to create a converged IoT network

 In an existing operation, it is straight forward to get new switches and ports assigned from IT for OT systems.
 The problem is not in the complexity but in the delivery.
-In my experience, there are often significant delays in getting integration projects completed because of IT-related hold-ups.
+In my experience, there are often significant delays to integration projects because of IT-related hold-ups.
 This is mostly due to lack of experience with and knowledge of the OT devices, operating systems, personnel and services required to integrate building systems.
-Over time, the working relationship is bound to improve, though I am not sure it will ever be completely copacetic.

 - How will IT and Facilities work together to maintain these networks?